 How to stop procrastinating on homework

-To stop procrastinating on your homework right now, you should identify the smallest possible step that you can take toward finishing it, and then modify your environment to make it as likely as possible that you will take that step.
+To stop procrastinating on your homework right now, you should identify the smallest possible thing you can do to make progress on it, and then modify your environment to make it as likely as possible that you will do it.

 For example, if you need to write a paper for a university course, the smallest possible step that you can take toward finishing it might be opening the relevant document on your computer, and writing just a single opening line, even if it’s poorly phrased initially.
 Once you realize that this is all you need to do, you can start modifying your work environment to help yourself achieve that, for example by going to a room with no distractions, leaving your phone outside, and turning on airplane mode on your laptop to disable your access to online distractions.

-In addition, there are various other anti-procrastination techniques that can help you stop procrastinating on your homework, in both the short-term and the long-term.
+There are many other anti-procrastination techniques that can help you stop procrastinating on your homework.
 You don’t need to use all of these techniques, since some won’t be relevant in your case, and since you will generally need only a few of them in order to make significant progress toward overcoming your procrastination.
 As such, try skimming through this list, and finding the techniques that you think will work best for you.

 Improve your planning: